Deco&Design - Furniture

 How to choose the mirror frame

-The mirror is a highly appreciated decoration element because, in addition to its practical role of reflecting images, it adds space and brightness to rooms.
-It is welcome in living rooms and bedrooms as well as in bathrooms, hallways and kitchens.
-Mirrors have been used for a long time, even having their heyday, and have always been used with a frame.
-Using it without a frame is a modern find, a convenient way to use it only for its practical purpose, not its aesthetic one.
-Fortunately, the use of framed mirrors has come back into trend, with the frame now chosen to be as close as possible to the style of the furniture or to personalise the space.
+The mirror is a much-loved decorative element because, in addition to its practical role of reflecting images, it adds space and brightness to rooms.
+It is as welcome in living rooms and bedrooms as in bathrooms, hallways and kitchens.
+Mirrors have been in use for a long time, even having their heyday, and have always been used with a frame.
+Using them without a frame is a modern gimmick, a convenient way of using them only for their practical, not their aesthetic, purpose.
+Fortunately, the use of framed mirrors is back in trend, with the frame now being chosen to match the style of the furniture or to personalize the space.

 framed mirror personalizes the space